How to apply for admission to Minnesota State College Southeast

 Do not fill out and submit the online application form if:

-- Returning Students: If you are returning to Southeast Technical after a lapse of attendance of one semester or more (summer excluded), please complete a new online application to the college.
+- Returning Students: If you are returning to MSC Southeast after a lapse of attendance of one semester or more (summer excluded), please complete a new online application to the college.
 This application must be submitted at least one week prior to registration.
 Returning students do not need to pay the college's $20 application fee.

 - Some programs have special entrance requirements.